-In Media Art, students develop knowledge, understanding and skills in the creative use of communications technologies and digital materials to tell stories and explore concepts for diverse purposes and audiences.
-Media artists represent the world using platforms such as television, film, video, newspapers, radio, video games, the internet and mobile media.
+Media Art at St Benedict's College is a creative subject that uses a range of technologies and digital materials to tell stories and explore concepts for diverse purposes and audiences.
+Media artists represent the world using platforms such as television, film, video, newspapers, radio, video games, the internet, and mobile media.
+You can choose to study one or both semesters of Media Art.
+You should choose Media Arts electives if: